statechannels/SAFE-protocol/doc/SAFE.md

 }
 ```

 Suppose Bob authorized one of Alice’s tickets `t` in a batch `b`.
-When `t` was registered, the L2 contract made sure that the tickets ahead of Alice would not drain the L1 contract before paying out `t` in full.
-Since the L1 contract’s funds can _only go down_ by submitting a batch `b'` of tickets signed by Bob, when Alice’s ticket gets registered, it’s either the case that:
+When `t` was registered, the `ExitChain` contract made sure that the tickets ahead of Alice would not drain the `EntryChain` contract before paying out `t` in full.
+Since the `EntryChain` contract’s funds can _only go down_ by submitting a batch `b'` of tickets signed by Bob, when Alice’s ticket gets registered, it’s either the case that:

-- The batch `b` is submitted, and Alice receives `t.amount` tokens on L1
+- The batch `b` is submitted, and Alice receives `t.amount` tokens on `EntryChain`
 - Bob signed and submitted a different batch `b' != b`.
-From L2’s point of view, this is an attributable fault, and when given proof of such a fault, tickets are refunded on L2.
+From `ExitChain`’s point of view, this is an attributable fault, and when given proof of such a fault, tickets are refunded on `ExitChain`.

 **_This is the key fact that makes SAFE safe._**

-### 3. Anyone calls `claimBatch` on L1
+### 3. Anyone calls `claimBatch` on `EntryChain`

 ```jsx
 uint256 nextNonce = 0;